B-Whitt/ML-POT/README.md

 [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/jupyter.png" height="150"/>](http://jupyter.org/) [<img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/images/spark.png" height="150"/>](http://spark.apache.org/)

-Work with IBM's Watson Studio machine learning/deep learning capabilities in this Proof of Technology (PoT) to build, train, and test machine learning/deep learning models.
+Work with IBM's Watson Studio in this Proof of Technology (PoT) to build, train, and test machine learning/deep learning models.
 Participants will be led through the following four hands-on labs:

 1. [Lab-1](Lab-1) - The first lab will use Jupyter Notebooks and the XGBoost library to apply machine learning to a classification problem in the healthcare profession.
 The Watson Machine Learning API will then be used to save and deploy the model.
 1. [Lab-2](Lab-2) - The second lab will demonstrate Watson Machine Learning capabilites to simplify the building and deployment of machine learning models.
 The ability to monitor and adjust the deployed model will be demonstrated via the continuous learning capability of Watson Studio.